devstream-io/devstream/docs/creating_a_plugin.md

 Each plugin needs to satisfy all the interfaces defined in the [plugin engine](https://github.com/merico-dev/stream/blob/main/internal/pkg/pluginengine/plugin.go#L12).

-At the moment, there are only three interfaces, which might be subject to change.
+At the moment, there are 4 interfaces, which might be subject to change.
 Currently, the three interfaces are:

 - `Install`
 - `Reinstall`
 - `Uninstall`
+- `IsHealthy`

 ### 1.2 Return Value